Your July streaming watchlist: the best TV shows and films you should be streaming in July 2025

 Heads Of State

-Stream it from Wednesday 2 July in Apps > Prime Video
+Stream it now in Apps > Prime Video

 There’s a pleasing old-school action vibe to Heads Of State as Idris Elba (Luther) and John Cena (Peacemaker) play a feuding UK Prime Minister (Elba) and US President (Cena).
 When they become targets of a powerful enemy, these rivals need to rely on each other as they go on the run.
 Alongside brilliant MI6 agent Noel (Priyanka Chopra Jonas, Citadel), they must find a way to thwart a conspiracy that threatens the free world.

-Stream it from Sunday 8 June in Apps > Prime Video
+Stream season 3 from Sunday 13 July in Apps > Prime Video.
+Seasons 1-2 available now

 )